TimDiersing/Project2-uThread-Library/REPORT.md

 in the queue the longest and schedules it to run next.
 Uthread_exit works in a very similar fashion to uthread_yeild except for it marks the thread as exited so the idle thread can destroy its stack after it is switched.
+###### Semaphore API:
+The semaphore API was rather simple regarding the implementation.
+The data structure chosen was a struct that held the number of resources and the waiting list of queues that needed access to the resource if there weren't any remaining.
+Using the queue as a data structure was very useful since a FIFO line was exactly what was needed for resource sharing.
+The sem up and down methods were completed using the queue create and destroy functions, along with a malloc and free respectively.
+The sem down function used the count variable that the semaphore struct held to run a while loop until a resource opens up.
+This is don by blocking the thread.
+This makes sure that the corner case where thread starvation doesn't occur.
+The sem up function checked if the waiting list had any thread waiting and unblocks the thread waiting.
+Choosing this data structure made the implementation of each function simpler.
 ###### Preemption:
 To start adding preemption we need to set a few things up.
 First, we need to use sigaction to direct the virtual alarm signal to the signal handler.
 We